openebs-archive/openebs-docs/docs/ugcstor.md

 <h4><a class="anchor" aria-hidden="true" id="managing-backup"></a>Managing Backups</h3>

 Take the backup using the below command.
+Here, you need to get the label of the application.

 ```
 velero backup create <backup-name> -l app=<app-label-selector> --snapshot-volumes --volume-snapshot-locations=<SNAPSHOT_LOCATION>